 Proper training in CPR can save a loved one’s life.
 Consider enrolling in a CPR training course.
 If you’re trained in CPR and someone near you experiences a VF episode, you can deliver 30 compressions for every two rescue breaths.
 Continue performing CPR until emergency help arrives.

 If you’re not trained, the American Heart Association suggests performing hands-only CPR.
 This involves pushing hard and quickly in the center of the person’s chest, with no mouth-to-mouth breathing.

 At the Hospital

-When you arrive at the hospital, your physician will monitor your heart rhythm and use imaging scans to determine if there are any blockages in your heart that have led to a heart attack.
-Your doctor may also use medication treatments to minimize irregular heartbeats or to keep the heart pumping harder.
+When you arrive at the hospital, your doctor will monitor your heart rhythm and use imaging scans to determine if there are any blockages in your heart that have led to a heart attack.
+They may also use medication to minimize irregular heartbeats or to keep your heart pumping harder.

-Your doctor may recommend an implantable cardioverter-defibrillator or ICD that monitors your heart rhythms and sends out shocks when necessary to increase or decrease your heart rhythm.
-This is different from an implanted pacemaker machine because a pacemaker constantly fires to maintain a regular rhythm.
+Your doctor may recommend an implantable cardioverter defibrillator (ICD) that monitors your heart rhythms and sends out shocks when necessary to increase or decrease your heart rhythm.
+This is different from an implanted pacemaker, which constantly fires to maintain a regular rhythm.